 Secret sauce ingredient #3 is equally important.
 I usually pick 2-5 people from the audience, and keep eye contact with them.
 It’s really not important who you chose, but if there are important people in the audience (prospective clients for example), pick them.
 Otherwise pick the ones you think look most sympathic or attractive.
 Members of the audience you will NOT pick, won’t realize they were not picked, but WILL realize you keep eye contact with the audience.
 Shift your eye-contact among the people you picked in a random pattern.
 Actually, don’t think too much of it, it will happen automatically.
 The effect is that the audience gets the impression that you CARE about them, and that you want them to take something home with them from your presentation.

 Those are my 3 golden rules for presentations.
+Follow those 3 tips for public speaking, and you will master almost all situations.
 More general rules include to be well prepared, to know what you talk about, the make a full body presentation, with walking, gesticulation, leaning against things.
 I even sat down on stage edges occasionally, to address the audience.

 Public speaking can be great fun and is definitely a rewarding experience.
 Next time you have to do it, remember my 3 suggestions.